CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- members: Array of string URIs or Pointers to remove as members
+- members: Array of URIs or Pointers to remove as members

 ##### removeAllMembers
 ```typescript